 Germinating Beefsteak Tomato Seeds

-In seedlings or small containers start sowing beefsteak tomato seeds and then repot them into the final container.
+In seedling trays or small containers start sowing beefsteak tomato seeds and then repot them into the final container.
 Start indoors a few weeks before the last frost.
 Fill a seed tray or small containers with the seed starting mix, leaving about 1/2 inch (1.5 cm) of space at the top.

 Moisten the substrate slightly.
 Place one or two seeds on top of the soil in each container.
 Gently push the seeds into the soil, but make sure not to bury them too deep.
 Cover the containers with a plastic dome or plastic wrap to create a mini greenhouse.
 This will help to maintain humidity and warmth for germination.